 Dani Arribas-Bel is interested in computers, cities, and data.
-He is Professor in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool, where he runs the MSc in Geographic Data Science and is a member of the Geographic Data Science Lab.
+He is Professor in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool, where he is a member of the Geographic Data Science Lab.
 He is the Deputy Programme Director for Urban Analytics at The Alan Turing Institute, where he is also an ESRC Fellow.
 Prior to his appointment in 2022, Dani was Lecturer and Senior Lecturer in Geographic Data Science at the University of Liverpool, lecturer in Human Geography at the University of Birmingham (UK), postdoctoral researcher at the VU University in Amsterdam (Netherlands), postdoctoral research associate at Arizona State University’s GeoDa Center for Geospatial Analysis and Computation (US), and PhD student at Universidad de Zaragoza (Spain).

 Dani has been invited to give talks at universities around the world, including India, Japan, Brazil, or Colombia.
-He holds honorary positions at the University of Chicago's Center for Spatial Data Science and the Center for Geospatial Sciences of the University of California Riverside, and he is a member of the OECD's Geospatial Data Lab, where he coordinates a workstream on open pipelines.
-Dani currently serves as co-editor of the journal “Environment and Planning B - Urban Analytics & City Science” and the "Journal of the Royal Statistical Society Series A - Statistics in Society", and is member of the editorial board of Spatial Economic Analysis, Geographical Analysis, and Transactions in GIS.
-Since 2017, he chairs the Quantitative Methods Research Group of the Royal Geographical Society.
+He holds honorary positions at the University of Chicago's Center for Spatial Data Science and the Center for Open Geographical Science of San Diego State University, and he is a member of the OECD's Geospatial Data Lab, where he coordinates a workstream on Urban Analytics.
+Dani currently serves as co-editor of the journal “Environment and Planning B - Urban Analytics & City Science”, where he co-founded the Urban Data/Code section, and the "Journal of the Royal Statistical Society Series A - Statistics in Society", and is member of the editorial board of Spatial Economic Analysis, Geographical Analysis, and Transactions in GIS.
+From 2017 to 2022, he chaired the Quantitative Methods Research Group of the Royal Geographical Society.